nervosnetwork/rfcs/README.md

 After discussion, please create a pull request to propose your RFC:

 > Copy `0000-template` as `rfcs/0000-feature-name`, where `feature-name` is the descriptive name of the RFC.
-Don't assign an number yet.
+Don't assign a number yet.
+Reserve the RFC number in [this issue](https://github.com/nervosnetwork/rfcs/issues/246).

 Nervos RFCs should be written in English, but translated versions can be provided to help understanding.
 English version is the canonical version, check english version when there's ambiguity.